zchee/golang-wiki/Gomote.md

 With a toolchain installed, you can now build it by running commands on the instance.
 The `run` command allows you to specify an executable to run.
 The executable must be specified relative to `$WORKDIR` (e.g. `go/bin/go`) or via an absolute path (e.g. `/bin/bash`).
 That executable will then run with its current working directory set to the directory containing the executable.

 ```
-$ gomote run user-linux-amd64-0 go/src/make.bash
+$ gomote run user-gotip-linux-amd64-0 go/src/make.bash
 ```

 To then run the built Go toolchain, use `go/bin/go`.

 ```
-$ gomote run user-linux-amd64-0 go/bin/go test -run="TestSomething" -v runtime
+$ gomote run user-gotip-linux-amd64-0 go/bin/go test -run="TestSomething" -v runtime
 ```

-You can additionally specify a working directory and environment variables to `run` that will be applied before the command is executed.
+You can additionally specify a working directory and environment variables via flags to `run` that will be applied before the command is executed.

 Note that gomote instances will automatically disappear after 30 minutes of inactivity.
 Use the `list` command to check how long they have left.

 ```
 $ gomote list
-user-linux-amd64-0	linux-amd64	host-linux-amd64-bullseye	expires in 10m27.339494527s
+user-gotip-linux-amd64-0	gotip-linux-amd64	gotip-linux-amd64	expires in 10m27.339494527s
 ```

 The `ping` command can be used to keep an instance alive if no other commands are being run against it.

 For more information on each command run `gomote help <command>`.
 For more commands, run `gomote help`.

+### Builder types

+Available builder types follow a certain structure, loosely `$GOBRANCH-($REPO-)?$GOOS-$GOARCH(_$OS)-$EXTRA`.

+A few useful notes about these names.
+- Different `$GOBRANCH` mainly modify the preinstalled tool versions, like the bootstrap Go toolchain.
+- Builder types with `$REPO` will have the specified repository downloaded to the work root at tip-of-tree.

 ### Debugging buildlets directly